libTriton version 1.0 build 1588

 Returns true if the register ID is valid.

-Definition: arm32Cpu.cpp:155
+Definition arm32Cpu.cpp:155

 TRITON_EXPORT bool isThumb(void) const